Ending drunk driving begins with preventing underage drinking

 Teen drinking is a bigger deal than you might think.
 The law says it’s illegal to drink under the age of 21; and it’s illegal for someone under 21 to drive after drinking any amount of alcohol.
 Get the facts on some of the most common myths.

-As part of its Power of You(th) program, this October, MADD joins its partners around the country to host school and community events to empower teens to make safe choices.
+As part of its Power of You(th) program, in October, MADD joins its partners around the country to host school and community events to empower teens to make safe choices.
 Want to take part?
 Download our partner toolkit and find out how you can help teens protect their future.

 The toolkits below are for others in your community who want to protect teens from the dangerous consequences of underage drinking.
 MADD has toolkits specifically designed for Student Leaders, Educators, School Resource Officers, and Community Members interested in saving lives.